Last updated December 1st, 2023.

 Buying real estate in Vietnam is a solid bet on economic, demographic, and political trends.
-And choosing a good property developer in Vietnam is among your most important first steps of investing here.
+And to do so, one of the most important steps is choosing a good property developer in here.

 Vietnam’s economy and population are growing.
 Thanks to a strong urbanization rate, property values are on the rise.
 In fact, the country’s average GDP growth has exceeded 7% in the past three decades.